azalea-rs/azalea/azalea/README.md

 # Swarms

 Azalea lets you create "swarms", which are a group of bots in the same world that can perform actions together.
 See [testbot](https://github.com/azalea-rs/azalea/blob/main/azalea/examples/testbot.rs) for an example.
-Also, if you're using swarms, you should also have both `azalea::prelude::*` and `azalea::swarm::prelude::*`.
+Also, if you're using swarms, you should also `use` both `azalea::prelude::*` and `azalea::swarm::prelude::*`.

 # Plugins